UK prime minister to lead tributes to slain lawmaker Amess

 Associated Press

-LONDON (AP) — British Prime Minister Boris Johnson will lead a special session of tributes in the House of Commons on Monday to David Amess, a Conservative lawmaker stabbed to death as he met constituents in a church hall.
+LONDON (AP) — British Prime Minister Boris Johnson will lead a special session of Parliament on Monday to honor the Conservative lawmaker stabbed to death as he met constituents, an attack that has raised questions about how the country protects it politicians and grapples with extremism at home.

+The tributes from shaken and grieving colleagues will come as detectives try to determine whether David Amess was targeted simply because he was a legislator, or for more individual reasons.

-A 25-year-old British man with Somali heritage, Ali Harbi Ali, is being held under the Terrorism Act on suspicion of murder.
+A 25-year-old British man with Somali heritage, Ali Harbi Ali, was arrested at the scene of the attack and is being held under the Terrorism Act on suspicion of murder.
+Police say the suspect appears to have acted alone and may have had a “motivation linked to Islamist extremism.”

-The death of Amess, a popular legislator who had served in Parliament for almost 40 years, has shocked British politicians.
+The death of the popular legislator who had served in Parliament for almost 40 years shocked Britain, especially its politicians.
 It came five years after Labour Party lawmaker Jo Cox was shot and stabbed to death by a far-right extremist.
+Cox was the first British lawmaker to be killed since a peace accord ended large-scale Northern Ireland violence almost 30 years earlier.

 The House of Commons returns Monday from a three-week break, and most of the scheduled business has been replaced by tributes to Amess.
 That will be followed by a service at the medieval St. Margaret’s Church in the shadow of Parliament.